discreetlogcontracts/dlcspecs/oracle-uri-proposal.md

 ### Event Fragments

 An event that describes a cardinal quantity like a price will have a large number of discrete outcomes.
-Normally, the users will have to arrange a transactions to cover each outcome even if they only care about a small subset of outcomes.
+Normally, users will have to arrange a transactions to cover each outcome even if they only care about a small subset of outcomes.
 It is possible to optimize this by splitting up the quantitiy into some function of multiple sub-outcomes.

-For example a price between \$0 and \$99,999 could be expresseed as `10000×e + 1000×d + 100×c + b×10 + a` wherea a..e are in the range 0..10.
+For example, a price between \$0 and \$99,999 could be expresseed as `10000×e + 1000×d + 100×c + b×10 + a` wherea a..e are in the range 0..10.
 This means that two users who want to make a BTC/USDT trade with boundries of \$4,000 and \$20,000 and with increments of \$100 would only have to compute contracts for 7 + 5 + 3×5×9 = 147 possible relevant outcomes instead of the usual 100,000 outcomes.

 The orcale will have to declare cryptogrpahically its intention to release siganture for each of the decimal decomposed values a..e.